Tyronn Lue: Milwaukee Bucks (2008–2009)

 On July 17, 2008, Lue was signed by the Milwaukee Bucks.

 Return to the Magic (2009)

-On February 5, 2009, Lue was traded back to the Orlando Magic in exchange for Keith Bogans and cash considerations.
+On February 5, 2009, Lue was traded to the Orlando Magic in exchange for Keith Bogans and cash considerations.
 In Lue's final year as an NBA player, the Dwight Howard-led Magic advanced to the 2009 Finals but lost to Lue's former team, the Los Angeles Lakers.

 Coaching career

 Boston Celtics (2011–2013)

 On October 23, 2009, the Boston Celtics named Lue director of basketball development.
+He became an assistant on Celtics' head coach Doc Rivers' staff in 2011–12.

 Los Angeles Clippers (2013–2014)

 In July 2013, Lue joined the Los Angeles Clippers' coaching staff.